6thsolution/EasyMVP/README.md

   ...
 }
 ```
-For reactive api, simply apply the 'easymvp-rx' plugin in your module-level `build.gradle`  and then add the RxJava dependency:
+For reactive API, simply apply the 'easymvp-rx' plugin in your module-level `build.gradle`  and then add the RxJava dependency:
 ```groovy
 apply plugin: 'easymvp-rx'